DaleOrders/AWS-Study-Notes/README.md

 Since they are attached to a subnet and not a resource, they only filter data as it crosses in or out.
-If two EC2 instances in a VPC communicate, the NACL does nothing because it is not involved.
+If two EC2 instances in a VPC communicate, the NACL does nothing because it is not involved with resources communicating within a subnet.

-NACLs have an inbound and outbound sets of rules.
+NACLs have an inbound and outbound sets of rules as they are **stateless**.

 When a specific rule set has been called, the one with the lowest rule number first.